 But while these benefits are compelling, one of the drawbacks of deploying tape in an active archive system was always the fact that tape uses traditional file storage hierarchies to store data.
 This complicated the free movement of information between an object storage tier, such as Scality RING or AWS, to tape within a single, software-defined, active archive system.
 There always needed to be some kind of gateway and a conversion process to read S3 data into a file storage hierarchy and vice versa when data was being requested off tape.

 But now there is a tremendous amount of innovation centred on solutions that allow you to migrate data natively from any S3 data source, whether that’s in the cloud or on-premises disk-based storage, directly to LTO tape.
-Examples would include HPE’s Data Management Framework, Fujifilm Object Archive and Spectra Black Pearl.
+Examples would include HPE’s Data Management Framework and Spectra Black Pearl.

 Tape For Tomorrow